A Generalization Bound for a Family of Implicit Networks: Conclusion

 \section{Conclusion}

 In this work, we derive a generalization bound for contractive implicit neural networks.
 Our bound employs a covering number argument to bound the Rademacher complexity of these architectures.
 Our work relies on Lipschitz assumptions of the fixed point operator as well as boundedness of the fixed point outputs.
 We note that while we only consider the implicit network, one can extend our bounds when embedding these as a differentiable layer in a larger architecture~\cite{amos2017optnet}.
-Finally, some recent work that may aid in the further study of generalization of implicit networks reveals connections between implicit networks and Gaussian processes~\citep{gao2023wide} and global convergence of implicit networks~\citep{gao2022global}.
+Some recent work that may aid in the further study of generalization of implicit networks reveals connections between implicit networks and Gaussian processes~\citep{gao2023wide} and global convergence of implicit networks~\citep{gao2022global}.
+We focus on providing a foundational generalization bound for a broad class of implicit neural networks defined via contractive fixed-point operators.
+While comparative studies with depth-equivalent explicit (unrolled) networks are of interest, a principled comparison would require matched assumptions and corresponding explicit-network bounds and is therefore left for future work.
+Finally, while contractivity can be enforced through techniques such as spectral normalization and has proven effective in many settings~\cite{heaton2023explainable, mckenzie2024three}, such enforcement can potentially limit the expressive capacity of these networks.
+This trade-off helps explain why many successful implementations of implicit networks do not enforce strict global contractivity during training in practice.
+Instead, they rely on alternative stability mechanisms such as careful initialization and Jacobian regularization.
+Understanding how these stability mechanisms can play a role for a better generalization bound remains an important direction for future work.